Bucky Lasek: Video game appearances

-Lasek was a playable character in the first five games in the Tony Hawk's series: Tony Hawk's Pro Skater through Tony Hawk's Underground.
-He also appears in Tony Hawk's Pro Skater 1 + 2.
+Lasek is a playable character in the first five games in the Tony Hawk's series: Tony Hawk's Pro Skater through Tony Hawk's Underground.
+He later reprised his role in Tony Hawk's Pro Skater 1 + 2, a remake of the first two games in the series, and in the sequel Tony Hawk's Pro Skater 3 + 4.

 Film and television

 Lasek made a cameo appearance in the low-budget 2003 movie Haggard, in which he hands a skateboard to Bam Margera while he runs from the villain Hellboy.
 He appeared in MTV's reality television series Viva La Bam and in the music video for Pink's single "Raise Your Glass".
 He served as a stunt double in the 2003 movie Grind.
 He also made an appearance as himself in an episode of The Jersey called "What's Gotten Into Elliott Rifkin?", and also attended the sixth dinner service of Hell's Kitchen's 21st season.

 Personal life

 As of June 2015, Lasek resides in Encinitas, California with his wife Jennifer (m.
 September 1996) and their three daughters.